 How To Raise pH In Aquarium

-Understanding how to raise your aquarium water pH is just as important as lowering it, so let’s look at raising it manually first.
+Understanding how to raise your aquarium water pH is just as important as lowering it, so let’s consider raising it manually first.

 Regular water changes are the easiest way to keep your pH level stable.
-Most tap water will contain minerals that will help buffer up your pH.
+Most tap water will contain minerals that will help buffer against pH changes.

 You should always check the pH of the tap water in your area before adding it to your tank.
-It is important to know the chemical makeup of the tap water you are using so that you can treat it correctly and match it to the type of fish you have.
+It is important to know the chemical makeup of the tap water you are using to treat it correctly and match it to the type of fish you have.